ThatsHowMerdan/RylinaClient/README.md

 [Twitter](https://twitter.com/Spache0/) |
 [GitHub](https://github.com/Spache0)

-You can contact me with this email: spache0@protonmail.com
+You can contact me with this email: support@rylinamods.xyz

 ## Contributing
 I appreciate your contribution.
 So if you want to support me, you can follow my social media accounts :)^^